saramezuri/gm-time-series-analysis/README.md

 Furthermore, in the case of a stationary time series at $lag = h$, it might be required to perform another differencing at $lag = h$.
 Seasonal differencing is defined as a difference between a value and a value with lag that is a multiple of $S$.

-Seasonality in time series refers to the pattern of regular and predictable fluctuations that occur over fixed intervals of time, as days, weeks, months, or years.
+Seasonality in time series refers to the pattern of regular and predictable fluctuations that occur over fixed intervals of time, such as days, weeks, months, or years.

 In our case, the PACF shows a spike at lag 12, which may suggest seasonality and the ACF shows a strong correlation at lags 12,24,36 (fig.3 and fig.6).